rnlee0054/163.1Website/index.md

 _.exe -brightness factor_

-Brightness is controlled using a constant black image.
+Brightness is controlled using a constant black image and performing linear interpolation between it and the original image.
 Interpolation darkens it.
 Extrapolation brightens it.
 Only non-negative numbers are allowed.

 0.0 | 0.5 | 1.0 (original) | 1.5 | 2.0
 --- | --- | --- | --- | ---